mukhilsaran/Mukhil_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QmMgxGSDIE8?si=Wymk5kahPlRH4V7R" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my main project, I chose the Wall-E robot.
 I chose it because it gives my a well-rounded experience on the mechanical, electrical, and the software side.
 The Wall-E robot has two 8x8 LED matrices for eyes, an ultrasonic sensor, a LCD screen, and 4 servo motors (two micro, and two regular).
-For my first milestone, I have wired up all the eletrical components and tested them by making the servos move, making the LEDs light up, the LCD to display a message saying "Hello", and the ultrasonicc sensor by making it print the output on <whatever it's called>.
+For my first milestone, I have wired up all the eletrical components and tested them by making the servos move, making the LEDs light up, the LCD to display a message saying "Hello", and the ultrasonicc sensor by making it print the output on the serial monitor.
 After testing all of the components, I will be writing the final code for the project, assembling the body of the robot, and securing the electrical components into the designated compartments of the 3D printed body.
+A few difficulties when working on my project werere with my LED matrices.
+I was confused as to how I was supposed make patterns, and writing the test code for the rest of the components was also hard.

 # Starter Project